A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Case Study

-\emph{Do the PEIs consume significant amount of energy to stabilize the microgrids?} We answer this question by comparing the energy consumed by the interfaces with the energy produced by the IBRs.
-For $n= 1,2$, denote by $P_n$, $P_{\text{c}n}$, and $P_{\text{v}n}$ the real power \emph{produced} by IBR $n$, the real power \emph{consumed} by the three-phase, shunt current source in the PEI at IBR $n$, and the real power \emph{consumed} by the three-phase, series voltage source in the PEI at IBR $n$, respectively.
-Denote by $E_n$, $E_{\text{c}n}$, and $E_{\text{v}n}$ the energy produced by IBR $n$, the energy consumed by the three-phase current source in the PEI at IBR $n$, and the energy consumed by the three phase voltage source in the PEI at IBR $n$, over a period.
+\emph{Do the SEIs consume significant amount of energy to stabilize the microgrids?} We answer this question by comparing the energy consumed by the interfaces with the energy produced by the IBRs.
+For $n= 1,2$, denote by $P_n$, $P_{\text{c}n}$, and $P_{\text{v}n}$ the real power \emph{produced} by IBR $n$, the real power \emph{consumed} by the three-phase, shunt current source in the SEI at IBR $n$, and the real power \emph{consumed} by the three-phase, series voltage source in the SEI at IBR $n$, respectively.
+Denote by $E_n$, $E_{\text{c}n}$, and $E_{\text{v}n}$ the energy produced by IBR $n$, the energy consumed by the three-phase current source in the SEI at IBR $n$, and the energy consumed by the three phase voltage source in the SEI at IBR $n$.